hokarob/irbcam-plugins/doc/static/api_overview.md

 For a more in-depth understanding of how Qt handles data type conversion in the context of C++ and QML integration, we recommend reading the article on [Qt's Data Type Conversion](https://doc.qt.io/qt-6/qtqml-cppintegration-data.html).

-## Conclusion

-The exposed API of IRBCAM offers a set of features written in C++.
-By importing the `IRBCAM.InterfacePublic` module in your QML projects, you can access and utilize this API.
-The type conversion provided by Qt ensures that working with C++ types in QML is a straightforward experience.

-Get started with the API and explore the endless possibilities of customizing and extending IRBCAM to suit your unique needs.